bgruening/confab/Installation.rst

 Linux or MacOSX
 ---------------

 Confab is essentially a modified version of Open Babel 2.3dev with additional components.
 The build instructions here are based on those for Open Babel 2.3.
+We recommend that you install locally (see below) to avoid conflicts with an existing Open Babel installation.

 .. _requirements: